omotayo-alade/fcc-Data-Analysis-with-Python/README.md

 # fcc-Data-Analysis-with-Python
-Certification qualifying projects for Data Analysis with Python offered on freeCodeCamp.
+Certification qualifying hands-on projects for Data Analysis with Python offered on freeCodeCamp.